Deliverability: 10 questions & answers

 Dedicated IP

-Dedicated IPs are particularly effective when sending large volumes (> 10,000 emailings per day).
+Dedicated IPs are particularly effective when sending large volumes (> 10,000 emails per day).
 For very large email campaigns, one can then choose a pool of dedicated IPs, ie IPs coming from subdomains of the same domain.
 With dedicated IPs, you have an isolated flow for each campaign, so there are no interactions.

 Buying IPs